The #1 largest and the #2 most cited Psychology journal

-Cultural Psychology welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Cultural Psychology welcomes submissions of the following article types: Book Review, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Systematic Review and Technology Report.

 All manuscripts must be submitted directly to the section Cultural Psychology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.